Frequently Asked Questions

 How do I submit my article manuscript to Exchanges?

-Practically speaking read the Submission Guide, as this gives an overview of the preparation needed.
-You will need to be logged in to your Exchanges Profile (account), or register for a new account if you don't already have one.
-Then go to Submit Your Paper | Make a New Submission from the website menu, or choose New Submission from your profile's Dashboard.
+You will guidance on this in our Submission Guide, which offers an overview of the preparation needed.
+Practically speaking, you will need to be logged in to your Exchanges Profile (account), or register for a new account if you don't already have one.
+Next, go to Submit Your Paper | Make a New Submission from the website menu, or choose New Submission from your profile's Dashboard.
 There is also a video guide on the practical steps to submitting your manuscript.

 How long does it take to publish with Exchanges?